BobbyZhang073/BobbyZhang073.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Focusing on the development of the robotics & automation, I am now a graduate student majored in `Computer Control & Automation` at [Nanyang Technological University](https://www.ntu.edu.sg/), Singapore.
 I would like to use a Mercedes slogan as my motto: The best or nothing.
-While learning basic mechanical and automation knowledge, I also worked hard to become a reliable and mature engineer in the future.
+While learning basic mechanical and automation knowledge, I also work hard to become a reliable and mature engineer in the future.